 Spray tans come with some good news and bad.
 The good news is that you can easily get flawless bronzed skin without exposing your body to sunlight and its UV rays.
 Your skin will be ready for that vacation, and you’ll be looking good!
-However, the bad news is that spray tans can sometimes go very wrong, making it look like you got Cheetos-dust rubbed all over.
+However, the bad news is that fake tans can sometimes go very wrong, making it look like you got Cheetos dust rubbed all over.

 Not a pretty look, right?

 However, there are a few ways you can ensure your tan comes out in the right shade to look natural and blotch-free.
-In this article, we’ll look at How to Lighten a Spray Tan.
+In this article, we’ll look at How to Lighten a Spray Tan using household items like lemon juice and baking soda, and some exfoliation.

 How to Lighten Spray Tan on Your Body

-Did you prepare well and take care of all the factors mentioned above but still aren’t satisfied with your tan?
+Did you forget to prep your body for a fake tan (see our tips below), and aren’t satisfied with the results?
 Sometimes the wrong shade or method of application gets in the way of achieving your perfect, bronzed glow.

 Not following the right after-care steps can also result in your tan coming out too dark or streaky.
 Spray tans can darken overnight.